genomerics/genomerics.github.io/about.markdown

 ---
 layout: page
-title: About
+title: About Me
 permalink: /about/
 ---

-Throughout my career I've focused on finding innovative ways to make vast datasets accessible to biologists, first at the Sanger Institute and then playing a key role in pioneering the informatics of next-generation sequencing at Solexa, where I developed the first alignment program for "short read" DNA sequences.
+Throughout my career, I've been dedicated to finding innovative ways to make vast datasets accessible to biologists.
+This journey began at the Sanger Institute and continued at Solexa, where I played a key role in pioneering the informatics of next-generation sequencing and developed the first [program](https://github.com/BEETL/ELAND) for aligning "short read" DNA sequences.
 My subsequent work at Illumina encompassed a wide range of DNA sequencing applications, including collaborating with Genomics England on population-scale genotyping and applying machine learning to comparative genomics.

-I have extensive experience in applying professional software engineering practices to develop tools in both C/C++ and scripting languages.
+I'm skilled in applying professional software engineering practices to tackle complex challenges in bioinformatics by developing tools in both C/C++ and scripting languages.
 I enjoy opportunities to collaborate and learn from scientists in other disciplines and to interact with the academic community.
-Many years of working in teams distributed across sites and time zones has enabled me to work very effectively in such a context.
+Many years of working across geographical locations and time zones has honed my ability to be effective in distributed teams.